Saihex/markdown_catalogue_server/readme.md

         "title": "",
         "description": "",
         "image": "",
-        "dynamic_route": ""
+        "dynamic_path": ""
     }
 ]
 ```

-The first 3 will be set to what it reads from the markdown front-matter. `dynamic_route` will be set to path relative to the current directory which is like this:
+The first 3 will be set to what it reads from the markdown front-matter. `dynamic_path` will be set to path relative to the current directory which is like this:

 `/collection/something.md` -> `something`